 The ebook will then download.
 Please note the number of days for the checkout loan.
 After this time is up, the title will no longer be available for reading on your device.
 More details can be found under the Info tab.
 You also have the option to return the title before the loan date is up.

 Each publisher has various borrowing times.
 When you download the ebook, you will be provided with the return date.
 Within BlueFire Reader, click Info tab to see details such as the due back date, file type etc. You also have the option to return the ebook earlier than the “due back date”- tap “Return Item”.

 Do I have to be connected to the Internet to read e-books?

 Not necessarily.
-If you have downloaded the ebook to BlueFire reader you can access the e-book without internet.
+If you have downloaded the ebook to BlueFire reader you can access the e-book without an internet connection.

 Can I use a computer in the library to download BlueFire reader app?

-No. Although there is a new version of the software for PC windows, BlueFire Reader can only be downloaded onto your own personal mobile devices or PC’s.
+No. Although there is a new version of the software for PC windows, BlueFire Reader can only be downloaded onto your own personal computer or mobile devices.